tajo/react-range/README.md

 `react-range` has two main goals:

 - **Small footprint** - less then 4kB gzipped, single component.
-- **Bring your own styles and HTML markup** - `react-range` is more low-level approach than other libraries, it doesn't come with any styling (except some positioning) or markup.
+- **Bring your own styles and HTML markup** - `react-range` is a more low-level approach than other libraries.
+It doesn't come with any styling (except some positioning) or markup.
 It's up to the user to specify both!
 Think about `react-range` as a foundation for other styled input ranges.

 ## End to end testing

 **This library is tightly coupled to many DOM APIs**.
-It would be very hard to ensure 100% unit test coverage that would not involve a lot of mocking.
+It would be very hard to ensure 100% test coverage just with unit tests that would not involve a lot of mocking.
 Or we could re-architect the library to better abstract all DOM interfaces but that would mean more code and bigger footprint.

-Instead of that, `react-range` is thoroughly tested by end to end tests powered by [puppeteer](https://github.com/GoogleChrome/puppeteer).
+Instead of that, `react-range` adds thorough end to end tests powered by [puppeteer](https://github.com/GoogleChrome/puppeteer).

 All tests are automatically ran in Travis CI with headless chromium.
 This way, the public API is well tested, including pixel-perfect positioning.
 Also, the tests are pretty fast, reliable and very descriptive.